Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         [[!MPEGCMAF]] which is a moof mdat structure that may
         not be an IDR or switching point and is not targetted as an independently adressable media fragment
+     9. For video tracks, profiles like avc1 and hvc1 MAY be used that signal the sequence parameter set in the CMAF Header in the sample entry.
+In this case parameters do not change dynamically during the live event and are signalled in the moviebox.
+     10. Alternatively videotracks MAY use profiles like avc3 or hev1 that signal the parameter sets (PPS, SPS, VPS) in band in the media samples in the mdat box.

 Note: [[!MPEGCMAF]] has the notion of a segment, a fragment and a chunk.
 A fragment can be composed of one or more chunks, while a segment can be